kevinpiac/hookify/README.md

 ## Getting started

 Hookify is a __serious opinionated alternative__ to [Logify](https://github.com/theos/logos/wiki/logify.pl).
-Like Logify, Hookify ouputs a hooked version of each methods contained in a header file provided by classdump utility but with the following differences :
+Like Logify, Hookify ouputs a hooked version of each method contained in a header file provided by classdump utility but with the following differences :
 - __Hookify works with a custom logs method : `[LogTool logDataFromNSString]`.__

  This method allows you to take the control over your logged data.
 You can choose either to log your data into a file, in the console and/or simply change the log format.